Starting School at Compton CE Primary School - the EYFS curriculum in Reception

 •The impact of teaching and learning can be seen through observing the pupils, in the pupils' workbooks and the observations on Tapestry.

 •Every child is known at an individual level.
-This means that timely interventions to support and challenge are given when needs are assessed through either school knowledge or outside agency recommendations, such as Speech and Language.
+This means that timely interventions to support and challenge pupils are given when needs are assessed either through school knowledge or outside agency recommendations, such as Speech and Language referrals.

 •Parents become part of the school life and support their child with their learning.